Summer Financial Aid

 The following example is provided to illustrate this:

 A student initially enrolls in three summer courses totaling nine units over two summer sessions (one 3-unit 5 Week First course and two 3-unit 5 Week Second courses).
-The student is offered a summer University Grant and immediately drops their two 5 Week Second courses.
+The student is offered a summer University Grant, but later drops their two 5 Week Second courses.

 The student would not be eligible to receive their summer University Grant payment unless they enrolled in an additional three units (for a total of six).

-Once you enroll in summer classes and submit your 2023-2024 FAFSA, our review process typically takes about ten business days.
+Once you enroll in summer classes and submit your 2024-2025 FAFSA form, our review process typically takes about ten business days.
 Initial offers will be sent starting in mid-May.
 Check your CatMail for status updates on your summer offer.

 See our FAQ ‘How many units do I need to enroll in to receive summer financial aid?’ for the minimum number of units you will need to enroll in to receive summer financial aid.